Lower Your Cholesterol

 Control your blood pressure.
 Make sure you get it checked when you have appointments.

 Consider medications.
-If your cholesterol level remains high six months after you change your lifestyle, ask your provider about medications that can lower your cholesterol.
+If your cholesterol level remains high 6 months after you change your lifestyle, ask your health care provider about medications that can lower your cholesterol.

 - Holloway, Beth, RN, M.Ed.